igorauad/docker-gnuradio-oot-dev/README.md

   igorfreire/gnuradio-oot-dev:3.10.1-ubuntu-focal
 ```

-In this case, option `-v $HOME/src/my-oot/:/src/my-oot/` will create a directory at `/src/my-oot/` inside the container, which you can use to access the OOT files.
+Option `-v $HOME/src/my-oot/:/src/my-oot/` creates a bind-mount at `/src/my-oot/` inside the container, which you can use to access the OOT files.
 Any changes made in this directory are automatically reflected back to the host.
 For example, inside the container, build the OOT as follows:

 ```bash
 cd /src/my-oot/